Harrier UK offer a range race vests for trail and fell runners. Here I take a look at the Kinder 10 litre vest.

 Frozen Head is notorious for its bad weather but the race begins in hot conditions before nightfall sees the temperatures plummet and the runners battling against wind, rain and snow.
 As other runners drop out (signified by the sound of a bugle) Nicky teams up with fellow female ultra-runner and Barkley veteran Stephanie Case from Canada and the race “virgin and veteran” work together in an attempt to become the first women to complete the grueling challenge.
 Will they be successful or will the bugle sound for them?

 You can watch a trailer of the film here:

 The film will have its online international premiere on Tuesday November 19th.
 Sign up now with inov-8 to watch the free online film premiere: www.inov-8.com/last-women-standing

 The Duro 15 is the largest of Osprey’s three backpacks designed for trail running.

 Having already tested and used the smallest pack, the Duro 1.5, I was keen to look to the other end of the size scale to see what the 15 litre version had to offer.

-The first thing I noticed about the Duro 15 was the number of storage options; the pack has no less than 8 zipped pockets and 5 mesh pockets, all of various sizes!
+Features: The first thing I noticed about the Duro 15 was the number of storage options; the pack has no less than 8 zipped pockets and 5 mesh pockets, all of various sizes!
 The main zipped compartment on the back can easily hold items such as spare clothes, emergency shelter, waterproofs etc. whilst a rear stretch mesh pocket with clips gives faster access to items; useful when it’s an on – off waterproof day.
 A smaller rear, zipped pocket has a retaining clip for keys and can fit a wallet or phone.
 Two decent sized side zip pockets are big enough for hat, gloves and food and are just about accessible without having to be double jointed!
 I found that these side pockets are also deep enough to hold rigid water bottles without them bouncing out whilst running.

 rear side pockets can be reached without being double-jointed!